 Below are key drivers of Newmont's value that present opportunities for upside or downside to the Trefis price estimate for the company's stock:

 - Newmont's Asia Pacific Gold Shipments: Newmont's Asia Pacific Gold Shipments have steadily increased, as the decline in production from its Indonesia operation was offset by the start of production at its Boddington mines in Australia.
 With the start of Phase 6 mining operations in Indonesia in 2015, shipment volumes from the division rose 35% that year.
 We currently forecast shipments to increase by 2% annually over the rest of our forecast, after a dip in 2016, due to the mining of lower grade ore.
 However, production could exceed the base case expectations at Batu Hijau, Indonesia.
 If shipments increase by 4-5% annually, it would represent a 4% upside to the Trefis price estimate.

 North American Mines

 - Newmont's North American Gold EBITDA Margin: Newmont's margins from its North American operations increased from 16% in 2007, to 48% in 2012, as the sharp rise in gold prices offset a significantly higher cost of sales.
 Margins for the division fell to 26% by 2015 due to a fall in prices.
-We expect margins to remain under pressure in 2015 due to a fall in gold prices.
-We expect margins to rebound in 2016 due to an increase in production volumes.
-However, if production doesn't ramp up as expected, and the improvement in margins is only around half of what we expect, there would be a downside of nearly 5% to the Trefis price estimate.
+We expect margins to rebound in 2016 due to a sharp increase in production volumes.
+However, if production doesn't ramp up as expected, and the improvement in margins is only around half of what we expect, there would be a downside of nearly 6% to the Trefis price estimate.